astrohart/MFR/MFR.Settings.Profiles.Providers.Actions/README.md

-In order to be valid, the specified `pathname` must not be blank, must contain the fully-qualified pathname of a file that exists on the disk; and the filename of the file must be `profiles.json`.
+In order to be valid, the specified `pathname` must not be blank, must contain the fully-qualified pathname of a file that exists on the file system; and the filename of the file must be `profiles.json`.

 <a name='T-MFR-Settings-Profiles-Providers-Actions-Execute'></a>
 ## Execute `type`